This article describes a component in Azure Machine Learning designer.

-Use the Preprocess Text module to clean and simplify text.
+Use the Preprocess Text component to clean and simplify text.
 It supports these common text processing operations:

 - Removal of stop-words